nianjie/myfish/README.md

 ### underbar
 This function assign the last output into a global variable named `underbar`, similar to the behaviour of `_` when running Python interpreter under interactive mode.
 Then you can fetch the output from `$underbar` conveniently in the following operations.
-The best way is to bind it with certain key sequence.
 For example:
 ```fish
 # binding ctrl+g